ParableDude/tf2-weird-classes-names-mod-script/README.md

 This python script will allow the user to create and install the [TF2 weird classes names mod](https://gamebanana.com/mods/292930) mod for their local client of Team Fortress 2.

+## How to use

+> *Note:* This section of the README file is subject to change

+As of the latest commit pushed, here's how to launch the script :

+1- Install Python

+2- install the vpk library with the following command :

+`pip install vpk`

+3- open the mod folder in the terminal, and launch the script with the following command :

+`python3 Main.py`

 ## Roadmap

 ### Main features